pranavv19/Multimodal-Image-Synthesis/README.md

-# Multimodal Image Generation
+# Multimodal Image Synthesis

-A simple PyTorch implementation of Multimodal Image Generation with both command-line and web interface.
+A simple PyTorch implementation of Multimodal Image Synthesis with both command-line and web interface.

 ## Setup